roshanlodha/NRMA/README.md

 {tori can you help with the introduction? it would be helpful to pull statistics from online about medical students and specalities and such}

-Currently, rotation matching is done psuedo-stochastically, posing a huge time cost.
+Currently, rotation matching is done entirely stochastically, posing a huge time cost for both students and faculty.
 Unequal student preferences in rotation order lead to challenges in finding an optimal assignment for all students, and simply using rank-based preference matching assigns the problem of cost of an unfavorable preference away from the student.
+Upon random assignment, students currently seek a rotation order of their preference by swapping with other students.
 Here we propose a student-centered rotation assignment algorithm that finds the optimal student-order pairing.
 Notably, we allow students to choose the cost of an unfavorable assignment on an individual basis while ensuring an equal amount of students are assigned to each order.

 ## Methods